mehulagg/gitlab_test/doc/development/documentation/index.md

-Upcoming features must be documented by the engineer developing the feature, according to GitLab's [Definition of Done](../contributing/merge_request_workflow.md#definition-of-done), and must be reviewed by the [assigned Techical Writer](https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments), according to the [documentation process](workflow.md).
+Upcoming features must be documented by the engineer developing the feature, according to GitLab's [Definition of Done](../contributing/merge_request_workflow.md#definition-of-done), and must be reviewed by the [assigned Technical Writer](https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments), according to the [documentation process](workflow.md).

 Documentation should only exist for existing features, we **must not** document